 You can define the language for the users created in the platform via SAML using the Language field.
 In doing this, once a user is created, the platform of the said user will be in the language set via the SAML claim that you configured.
 Once you’ve added the Language field, insert the same string into the Attribute Statement textbox that you inserted into the field in the Identity Provider that you’re matching.

 Please Note: In your language field in your Identity Provider, the string must use one of the codes that the platform uses to identify languages (en = English, de = German, etc.).
-Full list of language codes (24kb, PDF).
+A full list of language codes can be found in the article List of Supported Languages.
 If the code given for this field for a specific user does not match any of the language codes of the platform, the user will be given the set default language of the platform upon activation.

 When you’re finished, press Save Changes.
 Now you can download the XML file and import it inside of your Identity Provider in order to set up the related authorization and complete the process.

 Depending on the field, you can import them via CSV, via SAML, or via Automation App.